 Sleeping With a Partner

-Ok, you don’t have to destroy your relationship...there’s other tips that can help you sleep more comfortably without becoming a hermit the rest of your life.
+Ok, you don’t have to destroy your relationship... there are other tips that can help you sleep more comfortably without becoming a hermit for the rest of your life.
 For example, you can avoid...

 The Wrong Night Wear

 Long johns.
 Tighty whities.
 Pajamas.
 Everyone has their favorite attire to wear to bed.
 Whether you choose something that covers up most or little of you, the materials that they’re made of can cause heat retention, which you’ll want to avoid if you’re a hot sleeper.